 Blinds & Curtains: Venetian blinds get so much dust on them.
 They are easy to clean but take time, as you need to clean each blade one by one on both sides, plus the strings get in the way.
 Usually just water and a rag will do the job just keep rinsing & squeezing out the rag so it’s not too wet.
 Blinds that roll up can be a bit trickier, as it’s common for insects to get squashed when the blind is open, so these need a really good clean.
 Often with curtains you need to put in the washing machine.
 It’s common to find bits of mould to form on them.

 Under the dishwasher: Well OK inside the dishwasher & the dish washer filter, but also if you look under the dishwasher you’ll be surprise at the gunk.
 I once found a massive potato chip, after a clean was done.
 Ha.
 Luckily I already had lunch.

 Fly Screens: Usually all you need to do is take them down and hose them.
 Just make sure you don’t mix them up as they may not fit other windows.
 When down it’s a smart idea to clean the window track and the outside of the window too.

 Gutters and eves: Bond cleaners will often avoid this, they seem focused on the inside.
 But you need to either get them to do this or you need to do it yourself.
 The very easiest way is with a high pressure cleaner, but a bucket, broom and putting a bit of chemicals onto the gutters and eaves will speed this process up.
+I find if I wash first with a bloom and chemicals then use a pressure spray next works best.
 Now if you plan to do this & you should.
 Do it before you do the fly screens and windows

 Windows: Inside and out.
 Just last week I checked a bond cleaners work and while most of it was good, they have left very large streak marks down many of them.
 Its also common for a cleaner to clean the inside and forget the outside.